giantswarm/e2e-harness/README.md

 ## License

-Shipyard is under the Apache 2.0 license.
+E2e-Harness is under the Apache 2.0 license.
 See the [LICENSE](/giantswarm/e2e-harness/blob/master/LICENSE) file for details.